leafsphp/api-docs/src/docs/utils/console.md

 **This console uses the `php` console, so you should have php path defined😉**

 ::: warning Note
-This is just a mini documentation on Aloe CLI and how it is used in Leaf MVC.
+This is just a mini documentation on Aloe CLI and how it is used in Leaf API.
 For the full documentation, please refer to the [aloe cli documentation](https://leafphp.dev/aloe-cli/)
 :::

-Aloe is CLI that comes with leaf MVC and Leaf MVC v2 upwards.
+Aloe is CLI that comes with Leaf API and Leaf API v2 upwards.
 Aloe is integrated into the `leaf` script and provides a number of helpful commands that can assist you while you build your application.
 To view all available commands, you can use the `list` command or call `leaf`.

 ```bash
 php leaf list